MicrosoftDocs/customer-insights/ci-docs/journeys/trial-preview-limits.md

 # Customer Insights - Journeys limits for trials

 > [!NOTE]
-> Litmus integration is supported for Customer Insights - Journeys only Orgs
+> Litmus integration is supported for Customer Insights - Journeys only orgs.

 Trials of Customer Insights - Journeys are subject to the following limits and restrictions: